IBM-Swift/TodoList-CouchDB/README.md

   ./config.sh create-bridge
   ```

-6. Create the Compose for PostgreSQL service and bind to your bridge CF application.
+6. Create the Cloudant service and bind to your bridge CF application.

   ```
   ./config.sh create-db